symfony/symfony-docs/security/user_provider.rst

             # ...
             encoders:
                 # this internal class is used by Symfony to represent in-memory users
+                # (the 'InMemoryUser' class was introduced in Symfony 5.3.
+                # In previous versions it was called 'User')
                 Symfony\Component\Security\Core\User\InMemoryUser: 'auto'

     .. code-block:: xml